bahmoudd/arch-install-guide/README.md

 hwclock --systohc # Sync hardware clock with system time
 ```

-Replace `Region` & `City` according to your Time zone.
+Replace `Region` & `City` according to your timezone.\
 To see what timezones are available, use the following commands:
 ```
 ls /usr/share/zoneinfo/
 ```